solarwinds/apm-python/README.md

 ### Git Repos and Directory Structure

-The code in this repository makes use of code located in the [otel-oboe](https://github.com/librato/otel-oboe) GIT repository.
+The code in this repository makes use of code located in an experimental branch of the [oboe](https://github.com/librato/oboe) GIT repository.
 Thus, first make sure that you clone the following repositories into the same root directory.
-For example, if your development directory is `~/gitrepos/`, please clone the `otel-oboe` and the `opentelemetry-python-instrumentation-custom-distro` repositories under `~/gitrepos`, so that your directory structure looks as shown below:
+For example, if your development directory is `~/gitrepos/`, please clone the `oboe` and the `opentelemetry-python-instrumentation-custom-distro` repositories under `~/gitrepos`, so that your directory structure looks as shown below:
 ```
 ~/gitrepos/
 |
-|----otel-oboe/
+|----oboe/
 |
 |----opentelemetry-python-instrumentation-custom-distro/
 ```
+Then in `oboe`, checkout the [add-otel-oboe-features branch](https://github.com/librato/oboe/tree/add-otel-oboe-features).

 ### Development (Build) Container